THINGS ARE HEATING UP!

 Late spring also marks the best carp fishing of the year.
 Lake Erie and Niagara River carp enjoy a strong forage base and plenty of room to roam resulting in a very healthy carp population.
 While cruising their likely haunts, you will see large schools with some HUGE specimens among them.
 Whether roaming the flats on foot or by boat, there are plenty of targets to cast to with chances at some behemoths.

-Winter, Spring, Summer, or Fall, book a trip with us for the best way to experience every season in Buffalo Niagara
+Fall, Winter, Spring, or Summer, book a trip with us for the best way to experience every season in Buffalo Niagara